Dhull442/Unattended-ubuntu16.04-install/README.md

 mount -o loop ~/Downloads/ubuntu-16.04.1-desktop-amd64.iso /mnt/iso
 </pre></code>
 ## Copy the Files
-Now we need to copy the mounted files so that we can edit it.
+Now you need to copy the mounted files so that you can edit it.
 Do it by:
 <pre><code>
 mkdir -p ~/preseed_ubuntu
 cp -rT /mnt/iso ~/preseed_ubuntu